idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 The type of ``putStrLn`` explains that it takes a string, and returns an I/O action which produces an element of the unit type ``()``.
-There is a variant ``putStr`` which decribes the output of a string without a newline:
+There is a variant ``putStr`` which describes the output of a string without a newline:

 .. code-block:: idris